Logo with black background, white and red text reading "ADHD coached".

 Coaching is a space of discovery, not advice.
 Self-discovery is more powerful than any advice anyone could give you.
 Your journey is deeply personal and self-created, with my role being to highlight, question, and challenge what you bring to our sessions.

 People often enter coaching with a desire to change their whole life at once.
 That never really happens, instead we start to uncover smaller sometimes tiny steps forward with way more impact.
 They leave knowing how to coach themselves through different levels of change and see a difference over time.
-Those actions and experiments are where self-trust is built, and that's the work I do.
+Those actions and experiments are where self-trust is built, and that's the work we do to eventually allow you to go and run life more fulfilled and successfully with new tools, insight and knowledge in your hands.

 Finding the right coach